 There will be a main topic each term which will either be Social Studies or Science based.
 The interdisciplinary topic will provide a basis for other curricular areas to be taught.

-Our P.E sessions are on a Tuesday and a Wednesday this year.
+Our P.E sessions are on a Wednesday and thursday this year.
 We will also be going out for a daily mile so can you please make sure that your child has outdoor shoes/boots to change into please.

 If you are sending any money in with your child can you please ensure it in a sealed envelope/purse that is labelled.

 Homework will be given out on a Monday to be returned on a Friday.
 (No homework in August, December and June)